Picture

 What’s that?
 I can’t hear you!
 Drop down and give me 50…

-7. about 3 years ago on Shoe
+7. over 3 years ago on Shoe

 I do have discretion to turn it off and it stays off for more than twenty hours a day.
 We have Jeopardy! and then a replay of an older episode of Jeopardy!
 I will watch some of the local news and maybe one other show per night if that.
 Programs I do not like to miss are things like Death In Paradise (BBC mystery drama on PBS) America’s Test Kitchen, Ask This Old House, This Old House, The Woodsmith Shop.
 There are a couple of network crime shows, NCIS, and FBI that I watch just the first showing, seldom watch the repeats.